wadegroux/United-States-Accident-Analysis-Project/README.md

 **NOTE: The data opens up various possibilities for analysis, including the identification of high-severity areas, comparison of severity levels, trend analysis, correlation with weather conditions, geospatial visualization, safety recommendations, and evaluation of the impact of traffic management.**

-# Data Cleaning: Review and Understand Data Distributions
+# Data Exploration: Review and Understand Data Distributions
 **Frequency Distribution of Severity Levels**

 I will now write a query that shows how many accidents fall into each severity category(1-4).